yguitton/training-material/faqs/galaxy/manage_your_repositories.md

 - Provide the server address to this repository in the `Server Domain` field.
 - In the `WebDAV server Path`, you have to provide the path on this server to WebDAV.
 - In the `Username` field, you should write the username you use to login to this server.
-- You can grant write access for this repository using the `Writable?` (set to `Yes`) and therefore make it possible to export datasets, histories, or workflows to your connected repository.
+- You can grant write access for this repository using the `Writable?` (set to `Yes`) and therefore make it possible to export datasets, or histories to your connected repository.
 - Click on `Create`.

 > As an example, if I want to connect my nextCloud repository to my Galaxy account, I should login to my nextCloud server and find the information from `File settings` (bottom left of the page) under the WebDAV section to fill this template.
 It could be something like: `https://server_address.com/remote.php/dav/files/username_or_text`.
 Here, the `Server Domain` is `https://server_address.com` and `WebDAV server Path` is `remote.php/dav/files/username_or_text`.